samiuljoy/hardened-iptables/Readme.md

 ### Rules included on the **simplified.sh** script

 The `simplified.sh` rules are pretty straightforward.
 Basically drop everything but accept anything on port 443(https) and 80(http) for general web browsing.
 Also dropping all connections for ipv6 addresses.
-For Android devices running kernel > 4.x you can replace `-m state --state` with `-m conntrack --ctstate` because conntrack does a more granular level packet filtering compared to prior rule, and the phone I have, which I ended up using as a router, has kernel version of 3.10, hence conntrack wasn't baked into iptables binary at that time.
+For Android devices running kernel > 4.x you can replace `-m state --state` with `-m conntrack --ctstate` because conntrack does a more granular level packet filtering compared to `-m state --state` rule, and the phone I have, which I ended up using as a router, has kernel version of 3.10, hence conntrack wasn't baked into iptables binary at that time.
 Now, with `simplified.sh` on Android devices, you'll be able to surf the internet, without any issues(hopefully, if you do, make sure to open an issue) while using mobile data and wifi.
 The same goes for Linux, just normal web browsing.

 ## Rules included on the `simple_plus.sh` script

 The `simple_plus` rules are basically `simplified.sh` but with some extra stuffs.
-Some of the rules were adopted from custom scripts on afwall+ github wiki page.
+Some of the rules were adopted from custom scripts on afwall(https://github.com/ukanth/afwall)+ github wiki page.
 For instance,

 1. The `iptables -I INPUT -p 41 -j DROP` means drop everything that masks as ipv4 in the form of ipv6.